Photo: AF Association charity patron Wayne Barnes refereeing at a recent Rugby Union match.

 We are pleased to welcome Baroness Smith as Patron of AFA.

-The AFA are delighted to welcome Magne Furuholmen as our new Patron.
-Magne was diagnosed with AF some 10years ago but has continued to live a full life writing and touring with the hugely successful 'a-ha'.
-We will shortly have details of our interview with Magne available on this website.
+AF Association is delighted to welcome Magne Furuholmen as our new Patron.
+Magne was diagnosed with AF some 10 years ago but has continued to live a full life writing and touring with the internationally accalimed band 'A-ha'.
+We will shortly make details of our interview with Magne available on this website.